 For this reason, it is advised that visitors stick to well-worn paths and roads where they can be certain of their safety.
 Venturing “off piste” is not recommended for this very reason, and fresh explosions happen on an almost daily basis.
 Some of the poorer Cambodians have even resorted to using unexploded shells as building materials with which to build their homes.

 The final insult to the Cambodian people came in the form of the Khmer Rouge, who implemented a sweeping policy of genocide and encouraged Cambodians to return to their rural roots.
 It has been estimated that between 1.7 and 2.4 million Cambodians were killed during this time, resulting in the loss of many traditional stories and cultures.

 As a relatively poor country, tourist dollars are key to the development of the country’s economy.
-In light of this it is becoming ever more common to find English-speaking Cambodians.
-In larger cities and more tourist-centric areas it will be generally be possible to speak English.
+In light of this, it is becoming ever more common to find English-speaking Cambodians.
+In larger cities and more tourist-centric areas, it will generally be possible to speak English.

 Should you remain certain of your desire to drive in Cambodia you should take note that you will need to possess a Cambodian driving license.
 These can be obtained without an additional test in exchange for a fee and the presentation of a valid international driver’s license.

 You should be aware it is not unusual for local police to ban non-Cambodians from renting/buying vehicles in order to keep them off the roads and lessen the accident rate.
 These bans may be short-lived (a matter of days) or they may stretch on far longer.
 For this reason, even expats wanting to drive may not be able to do so for periods of time.